Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Differentially Private Mean Sharing

 The global model and local models in an FL system typically share the same network structure.
 In our proposed framework, the model consists of three components: an encoder, a decoder and a classifier.
 The encoder learns data representation utilizing convolutional layers; in particular, data samples are encoded into a mean $\mu$ and a variance $\sigma_{z}^2$, and represented by a latent variable $z \sim {\cal N}(\mu,\sigma_{z}^2)$.
 Given the encoder's architecture, a symmetric decoder is designed by relying on up-sampling and transposed convolutions.
 The final component of the model is a classifier that consists of multiple linear layers and maps the latent variable $z$ into a categorical vector $p$ which quantifies the likelihood of each class.
-The described architecture is illustrated in Figure~\ref{vae}.
+The described architecture and the principle of Variational Auto-Encoder (VAE) are illustrated in supplementay material section 1 and 6.

 The training starts with a preliminary step which is focused on minimizing a loss that consists of three components: $\ell_1$, the cross-entropy between a prediction and the ground truth; $\ell_2$, the Kullback-Leibler divergence between the prior distribution $p(z)$ and the approximated distribution $q(z)$ (parametrized by mean and variance in the Gaussian case); and $\ell_3$, the reconstruction loss defined as the mean-square error between the original and reconstructed data points.
 Formally,